 As against this background, the temper of the people has changed.
 It has turned from complacency into an aggressive demand for greatness.
 So let me outline the plan of action of this administration.

 One of our first concerns is to strengthen the agricultural sector.

 Self-sufficiency in the production of food, especially rice, must be attained in the shortest possible time.
 We must also improve and diversify our production of export crops so that we can develop Philippine agriculture into a reliable earner of foreign exchange.

-1) Adjust to more realistic and rewarding levels the floor of the government buying price for rice and com;
+- adjust to more realistic and rewarding levels the floor of the government buying price for rice and corn;

 Next I come to the problem of industry.
 It is clear that the government must assist in the rehabilitation of ailing essential industries and promote the development of basic manufactures to balance our industrial structure.

 Let this message go forth to businessmen: Our faith in free enterprise demands that we accept the consequences of this bold adventure.
 While we in government are committed to defend the free initiatives of business which are not inconsistent with the public interest, we will not shy away from our responsibility to intervene, to sustain ailing essential industries.
 On the other hand, we expect infant industries to grow, sick industries to recover and begin to stand on their own feet.
 We believe in helping by temporary assistance, not in pampering through permanent subsidies.
 We act from a conviction that in business, as in any other activity, only those who know how to exercise their freedom deserve to be free.

 We appeal to the businessmen of this nation to harness their best qualities towards our common goals.
 With the lifting of the retention scheme and the relative easing of credit policy, we invite our investors to direct their attention towards ventures that contribute to our productive capabilities.